youshido-php/GraphQLBundle/README.md

 ...
 ```

-And finally adding routing reference to the `app/config/routing.yml`:
+And finally add the routing reference to the `app/config/routing.yml`:
 ```
 graphql:
     resource: "@GraphQLBundle/Controller/"
 ```

-## Examples
+## Documentation

-Right now you can learn some examples in our test directory but we're going to put out the whole step by step guide for you soon.
+Detailed documentation is available on the main GraphQL repository – http://github.com/youshido/graphql/.